JBZoo/CSV-Blueprint/README.md

 ## Schema definition

 Define your CSV validation schema in YAML for clear and structured configuration.
 Alternative formats are also
 supported: [JSON](schema-examples/full.json) and [PHP](schema-examples/full.php), accommodating various preferences and workflow requirements.

-The provided example illustrates a straightforward schema for a CSV file with a header row.
+The provided example illustrates a schema for a CSV file with a header row.
 It mandates that the `id` column must not be empty and should only contain integer values.
 Additionally, the `name` column is required to have a minimum length of 3 characters, ensuring basic data integrity and usefulness.